Everything you need to develop your fitness app marketing plan

 Many fitness apps will allow users to create their own workouts while also providing set routines.
 It’s important to ensure that your educational content — such as demo reels and helpful prompts — is easily accessible to users even after their workout is complete.

-This type of fitness app can monitor a user’s activity such as sleep patterns and running times.
+This type of health and fitness app can monitor a user’s activity such as sleep patterns and running times.
 Google Fit is an example of an app that utilizes activity tracking.
 This app works with other apps such as 8fit, Calm and Instant — to give users a holistic view of their health.

 Geolocation is a great feature to offer if, for example, you have a running app.
 This enables you to suggest running routes or present a visualization of a user’s latest run on a map.